When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Breastfeeding in Public

-• Think about where you’ll be throughout the day, and brainstorm where you may be able to nurse.
+• Plan ahead: Think about your stops for the day and brainstorm where you might be able to sit down and nurse.

-• Wear a nursing bra and nursing top to make breastfeeding easier.
+• Dress for success: Wear a supportive nursing bra and a top that allows easy access.

 How Can I Cover Myself?